Breville Bambino Plus coffee maker review: slim, stainless steel style

 (Image credit: Future)

 If you look at Breville, you’ll see there’s a Bambino and a Bambino Plus.
-Both machines look very similar, but the Bambino is cheaper.
+I've done a deep dive into the Breville Bambino vs Breville Bambino Plus over here, but both machines look very similar.
+The Bambino is cheaper.
 They differ on a few points.
-The Bambino has a manual steam wand with 360 degree rotation, which is brilliant if you know how to froth milk yourself.
+The Bambino has a manual steam wand with 360-degree rotation, which is brilliant if you know how to froth milk yourself.
 The Plus has automatic pre-sets, so you don’t need to do much when it comes to cappuccinos and lattes.
 The Plus also has another 17 fluid oz capacity in the reservoir.
 The Plus comes with a metal, rather than a plastic, tamper and a precision dosing tool on top of the Bambino’s, already copious useful accessories.
 If you’re looking for extra luxury and a little less faff, the Bambino is a fantastic buy.

 Who would it suit?